Mason Temple: Civil Rights

 In the 1950s and 1960s, Mason Temple became a critical destination for many civil rights events in Memphis.
 Martin Luther King Jr., Andrew Young, and Ralph Abernathy were among the many black leaders who came to Memphis to assist the 1,300 protesting sanitation workers who usually met at the church.
 Together, they fought for better working conditions for black sanitation workers as they earned low wages and were treated differently from the white workers.
 Martin Luther King Jr. later delivered his famous last speech: "I've Been to the Mountaintop" on April 3, 1968.
 The next day King was assassinated outside of his room at the Lorraine Motel.
 A plaque on an exterior wall near the entrance to the church details the event.

 Construction

 Charles H. Mason started building Mason Temple in 1940 to replace the original "Tabernacle" which burned down in 1936.
-He assigned Riley F. Williams as the chairman of the building commission, Ulysses Ellis as the supervisor of construction, and Henry Taylor as the architect.
+He assigned Riley F. Williams as the chairman of the building commission, Ulysses Ellis Miller as the supervisor of construction, and Henry Taylor as the architect.
 When construction of the Temple began, the church didn't have much in its building-fund treasury, so members and local citizens helped the church raise enough money to fund the making of the new temple.

 Mason Temple is a three-story building made from brick, stone, steel, and concrete.
 The main auditorium seated five thousand people while the balcony and the assembly room could sit up to two thousand people each.
 The building included a salon, nursery, baggage-check registration room, photographic booth, first aid and emergency ward, and also a post office.